 Spring is in the air, which means anglers are finally pulling their waders out of storage and re-evaluating them for the seasons ahead.
-Here are a few of our favorite waders designed specifically for women and built to hold up for years to come.
+Here are a few of the best fishing waders designed specifically for women and built to hold up for years to come.

 I still have vivid memories of growing up fishing in men’s waders.
 I was both perplexed and elated when I first laid eyes on a genuine pair of women’s waders.
 Elated because, finally, I might have a pair of waders that actually fit.
 Perplexed because — well — why had it taken so long?